MaxMahem/no_drop/README.md

 ### Using as a Drop Guard

-`NoDrop` and `NoDropMsg` supports using a unit type `()` instances, allowing you to use them as drop guards within another type, to ensure a specific method is called before the type is dropped.
+`NoDrop` and `NoDropMsg` support using a unit type `()` instances, allowing you to use them as drop guards within another type, to ensure a specific method is called before the type is dropped.
 This can be useful to enforce a manual RAII pattern or to enforce a builder pattern.

 ```rust
 use no_drop::dbg::NoDrop;